 When my daughter and I hiked around Emerald Lake, in Canada, it started to rain with thunder and lightning.
 We both ended up getting soaked.
 The next day, I made sure to take a light waterproof windbreaker with me.
 Even though it didn’t rain, it came in handy because we were at a higher elevation and it was slightly cooler.
 Once I heated up, it easily fit back into my backpack.

 Carry a backpack that won’t cause you pain

 If you’re going on a day hike, a small backpack is all you need.
 It will carry your essentials but won’t weigh you down.
 Backpacks are also wonderful for traveling because you can store anything you pick up along the way like gifts, brochures, or guidebooks.
-The backpack pictured below is not only cute but is roomy and easy to carry.
+The backpack pictured below by North Face available on Zappos is sturdy, waterproof, and roomy.

 Use and wear sun protection

 We all know how important it is to wear sunscreen to prevent skin cancer.
 I love Coola sunscreen because it’s organic and many spas use it.
-You should also wear a lightweight long sleeve shirt with UV protection built-in like this one from Paragon Sports.
+You should also wear a lightweight long sleeve shirt with UV protection built-in like this one from Columbia.